 The cape lies within Chilean territorial waters, and the Chilean Navy maintains a station on Hoorn Island, consisting of a residence, utility building, chapel, and lighthouse.

-The need for boats and ships to round Cape Horn was greatly reduced by the opening of the Panama Canal in August 1914.
-There are no regular commercial routes around the Horn and modern ships carrying cargo are rarely seen.
+The need for boats and ships to round Cape Horn was significantly reduced by the opening of the Panama Canal in August 1914.
+No regular commercial routes around the Horn exist, and modern cargo ships are rarely seen.
 However, a number of cruise ships routinely round the Horn when traveling from one ocean to the other.

 A number of potential sailing routes may be followed around the tip of South America.
-The Strait of Magellan, between the mainland and Tierra del Fuego, is a major (although narrow) passage, which was in use for trade well before the Horn was discovered.
+The Strait of Magellan, between the mainland and Tierra del Fuego, is a major (although narrow) passage that was in use for trade well before the Horn was discovered.

 The open waters of the Drake Passage, south of Cape Horn, provide by far the widest route, at about 800 km (500 mi) wide; this passage offers ample sea room for maneuvering as winds change, and is the route used by most ships and sailboats, despite the possibility of extreme wave conditions.